acerbilab/bads/README.md

 If you have trouble doing something with BADS:

 - Check out the FAQ on the [BADS wiki](https://github.com/acerbilab/bads/wiki);
-- Contact me at <luigi.acerbi@helsinki.fi>, putting 'BADS' in the subject of the email.
+- Post a question in the `acerbilab` [Discussions forum](https://github.com/orgs/acerbilab/discussions).

 This project is under active development.
-If you find a bug, or anything that needs correction, please let me know.
+If you find a bug, or anything that needs correction, please let us know.

-## BADS for other programming languages

-BADS is currently available only for MATLAB.
-A Python version is being planned.

-If you are interested in porting BADS to Python or another language (R, [Julia](https://julialang.org/)), please get in touch at <luigi.acerbi@helsinki.fi> (putting  'BADS' in the subject of the email); I'd be willing to help.
-However, before contacting me for this reason, please have a good look at the codebase here on GitHub, and at the paper [[1](#reference)].
-BADS is a fairly complex piece of software, so be aware that porting it will require considerable effort and programming skills.

 ## Reference